ietf-wg-cellar/ebml-specification/specification.markdown

 A `String Element` MUST declare a length in octets from zero to `VINTMAX`.
 If the `EBML Element` is not defined to have a `default` value, then a `String Element` with a zero-octet length represents an empty string.

-A `String Element` MUST either be empty (zero-length) or contain Printable ASCII characters [@!RFC0020] in the range of `0x20` to `0x7E`.
+A `String Element` MUST either be empty (zero-length) or contain printable ASCII characters [@!RFC0020] in the range of `0x20` to `0x7E`.
 Octets with all bits set to zero MAY follow the string value when needed, such as reducing the length of a stored string while maintaining the same `Element Data Size`.
 A string with one or more octets with all bits set to zero and a string without one or more octets with all bits set to zero are semantically equal.

 ## UTF-8 Element